abhileenss/MailieAI/VISION.md

 - **Email scheduling:** Just delays the problem
 - **Team tools:** Add more notification chaos

-## The PookAi Solution: Your Personal Email Concierge
+## The mailieAI Solution: Your Personal Email Concierge

 ### What If Email Worked For You Instead of Against You?